hwhelchel/too-slow/README.md

 - Implement a query cache using Memcache.
 When are good times to use query caches?
 - Implement another feature that would benefit from a query cache.

-#### Indexes - Ordered Indexes, Btree alternatives
+#### Indexes - Sorted Indexes, Partial Index, Btree alternatives
 - Indexes are super cool!
 I think I should add an index to every column!
 Is this a good idea?
-- Implement an ordered index.
+- Implement an sorted index.
 - What is a Btree index?
 Implement a feature that would benefit from another type of index.

 #### Active Record Query Interface